edresch/coalescence/coalescence.md

 * "Emptiness is not nothing, it's everything, everything at once." - [The Womb of Buddhas](https://www.goodreads.com/book/show/1056304)

 * "Form is emptiness, emptiness is form / Emptiness is not separate from form, form is not separate from emptiness / Whatever is form is emptiness, whatever is emptiness is form." - [The Heart Sutra](https://w.wiki/Cpa)

+* "I realized that I can no longer define the boundaries of my body.
+I can't define where I begin and where I end, because the atoms and the molecules of my arm blended with the atoms and molecules of the wall.
+I felt at one with all the energy that was, and it was beautiful there.” - [Dr. Jill Bolte Taylor, neuroscientist ](https://w.wiki/Cwh)

 * “She wasn't doing a thing that I could see, except standing there leaning on the balcony railing, holding the universe together.” - [J.D.
 Salinger](https://www.goodreads.com/quotes/244426-she-wasn-t-doing-a-thing-that-i-could-see-except)